rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

 # Build for Windows

 ## Introduction
-This guide documents the use of Microsoft Visual Studio 2012 or 2008 to build RhoMobile apps for Windows desktop.
-That tool, as well as the RhoMobile Suite should be installed prior to starting this guide.
-Further, RhoMobile should be configured according to the [native SDK setup instructions](nativesdksetup#setup-for-windows-desktop) for building Windows applications.
+This guide documents the use of Microsoft Visual Studio 2012 or 2008 to build RhoMobile apps for Windows desktop, including Windows XP and XP Embedded (XPE).
+Visual Studio is required to build apps that target Windows desktop and XPE, and along with the RhoMobile Suite should be installed prior to starting this guide.
+If RhoMobile is already installed, please also make sure that it's configured according to the [native SDK setup instructions](nativesdksetup#setup-for-windows-desktop) for building Windows apps.

-RhoMobile Suite uses the Qt cross-platform application framework for building apps for Windows desktop.
+Building apps for Windows also relies on the Qt cross-platform application framework.
 As of RMS 5.3, the following Qt versions are supported:

 * **Qt 5.5.0.0** (new in RMS 5.3)
 * Qt 5.1.1.0